-Julian Assange: Sweden drops rape investigation - BBC News
+Sweden drops Assange rape investigation

 He also said the case was politically motivated, as it followed massive Wikileaks dumps of secret US military reports that year.

-After the news was announced on Friday, Wikileaks tweeted that the "focus now moves to the UK".
+After the news was announced on Friday, Wikileaks tweeted that the "focus now moves to the UK", but Mr Assange's fate still seems unclear.

 The MPS issued a statement saying that its actions had been based on a response to a "European Arrest Warrant for an extremely serious offence".